jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/write/set.md

        // The percent should be greater than 0. if (_splits[_i].percent == 0) revert INVALID_SPLIT_PERCENT();
        ```
-    2. Check that the projectId for the current split is within the max value that can be packed.
+    2. Check that the ID of the project for the current split is within the max value that can be packed.

        ```solidity
        // ProjectId should be within a uint56